playfairs/vortex/README.md

 >[!NOTE]
 > This is a public mirror of the initial source code, without the commit history.
 This repo will not be updated.
+> Anyone is allowed to fork, clone, or do whatever with the source code.
+I will no longer maintain vortex.
+Vortex will continue to run until Discord denies it of its intents.

 **Vortex** is an all-in-one Discord Bot written in Python using the Discord.py Library.